Time Out says

 In the evening, we transform into a bar & restaurant with Chefs In Residence, cocktails, hi fi sounds, natural wines and local beers.

-Our current Chef in Res is Dan Freeman serving NZ backyard bbq favourites.
+Our current Chef in Res is Fumio Tanga serving (un)classic Japanese food.

 347 Walworth Rd